natanielchng/0x4067/tutorials/hexhunt/Hexhunt.md

 # Hexhunt
-*In this tutorial, you will explore binary exploitation techniques!
-The questions use the `hexhunt.out` executable provided.
-Ensure that you are running it in a sandboxed environment (like a Kali Linux VM)!*

 ## Question 1
-- What is the name of the vulnerability found when using the `-o` option in the `hexhunt` binary?
+- What is the name of the vulnerability found when using the `-o` option in the `hexhunt.out` binary?
 - What is the size of the buffer used?
 - What is the flag obtained?

 **Hint**
 - Try sending different values as the input!
   ```
-  $ ./hexhunt -o example.com
+  $ ./hexhunt.out -o example.com
     _    ____    _            ____
   | |_ |__ /_ _| |_ _  _ _ _|__  |
   | ' \ |_ \ \ / ' \ || | ' \ / /